zenaton/rfcs/rfc-028-scheduler.md

 OR equivalent for microservices `Task::name('SendWeeklyReport')->with($user)->repeat()->cron('* * * * *')->schedule();`

-Important: when the agent API will be available, the `schedule`method could a `Scheduled` object
+Important: when the agent API will be available, the result of `schedule` method could be a `Scheduled` object

 ### Options Precedence
 It can be useful (for backward compatibility or for more elegant syntax) to be able to define options inside task or workflow.